 Workshop Location, Date & Management Plan

 The workshop is planned in early October of this year (2018), tentative date is 2-4 October.
 Since this workshop is by invitation only and participants will also include the planning committee members (see table in Section 1.5.2), invitations will be circulated two months prior to the workshop (early August).
-The planned venue for the workshop will be at CSDMS, INSTAAR, University of Colorado (CU) Boulder, CO, which is an ideal venue for this, hosting already a number of NASA “Flood” PIs.
+The planned venue for the workshop will be in the Sustainability, Energy and Environment Community (SEEC) building of the University of Colorado (CU) at Boulder CO, which is an ideal venue as it is more or less in the center of the USA, and hosting already a number of NASA “Flood” PIs.

-Non-expensive hotels and restaurants are nearby.
-Transportation between the meeting venue and hotels will be provided by a chartered bus service organized by CU, allowing all to keep the logistics simple and the cost low.
+Affordable lodging and a variety of restaurants are located in the vicinity of the hotel.
+Transportation between the meeting venue and hotel will be provided by a chartered bus service of CU, assuring to start on time and allowing to keep the logistics simple and cost low.

 To facilitate additional time for interactions, the meeting will provide coffee in the mornings and during the breaks.
-A social get-together is planned in the evening of day 1 (location TBD).
-Lunch and dinner will not be provided, but INSTAAR has a nice coffee, lunch facility and there are other options on campus and nearby.
+A social get-together is planned in the evening of day 1 (location TBD, but there are various venues in Boulder that can host up to 100 people).
+Lunch and dinner will not be provided, but SEEC has a nice cafe that provides coffee and lunchs and there are other options on campus nearby.

 Location Details